 When Irie and Tiki came into our lives, we were worried that a cat who had once had to make his own way would never accept a dog.
 We couldn’t have been more wrong.

 Felix didn’t just accept the dogs, he became a dog buddy.
-He plays with them.
+He played with them.

-And, most of all, he just hangs out with them.
+And, most of all, he just hung out with them.

 Because that’s what family does.

 If you’re at a shelter, please take a second look at those less adoptable pets like Felix.
 Once won, their love is all that much sweeter.